Highsnobiety

 Your Highsnobiety privacy settings have blocked this Instagram post.

-When asked, Coates didn't provide specifics on the ASSC consumer base — "Our customers come from all walks of life." — but it's clear that though the brand remains especially popular among younger shoppers, it's recently found especially strong success across Asia.
+When asked, though, Coates didn't provide specifics on the ASSC consumer base — "Our customers come from all walks of life." — but it's clear that though the brand is now particularly popular among younger shoppers, with strong success coming from Asia in particular.

-This successful reach is reflected in celebrity adoption, like when BLACKPINK singer Lisa wore ASSC as recently as late 2023.
+This is reflected in local celebrity adoption, like when BLACKPINK singer Lisa wore ASSC as recently as late 2023.

-To Coates' point, though, it matters less who's buying it and that, simply, people are buying it.
-And, boy, are they.
+To Coates' point, it matters less who's buying it and that, simply, people are buying it.
+Because they really are.

 Your Highsnobiety privacy settings have blocked this Instagram post.

-ASSC's only major update has come by way of its presentation, with seasonal product now displayed in ambitiously styled campaigns as the brand's social media presence is amplified by slick graphics and a host of youth culture celebs.
+ASSC's only major update came by way of its presentation, with that familiar product now displayed in ambitiously styled campaigns, almost as ambitious as its collaborations

 Your Highsnobiety privacy settings have blocked this Instagram post.

-"Working with multiple partners from all ends of the Earth allows us to deliver to our customers exclusive products that can only be acquired from us," explains Coates.
+Coates underscores the importance of "exclusive product," the need to create ASSC newness for an audience still hungry for it.
 "That has always been the beauty of the brand; that it can live in any circle or scene that our supporters see fit."

 Collaborations are so key to the ASSC oeuvre that its 10th anniversary fare will release "Coachella-style over two weekends" on November 16 and 23 via the Anti Social Social Club website.

-Partners include old friends like Alpinestars, Hello Kitty, Playboy and the US Postal Service — a classic ASSC shipping gag first made a legit collab in 2018.
+Partners include old friends like Alpinestars, Hello Kitty, Playboy and the US Postal Service — a classic ASSC shipping gag turned legit collab in 2018.
 There are ASSC Uno cards, referential merch printed with typically sullen ASSC slogans like "Sick & Tired," and an Xbox-inspired ASSC LiveWire S2 Del Mar motorcycle (!).
-Even that will likely all sell out in minutes.
+It's ridiculous.
+And it'll sell out in mere minutes

 A while back, I proposed that it was "too late for ASSC to pull a Stüssy."
-That is, it's likely not feasible for ASSC to rebrand itself as a "cool-guy" streetwear brand in the vein Stüssy or Aimé Leon Dore.
+That is, it's not realistic for ASSC to rebrand itself as a "cool-guy" streetwear brand in the vein of Stüssy or Aimé Leon Dore.

 We Recommend